-On 24 March – just ahead of the 12-month anniversary of the higher rates (3% surcharge) of Stamp Duty Land Tax coming into force on 1 April, 2016 – HMRC updated its brief online guidance to include text on partnerships, trusts and inherited homes.
+On 24 March 2017 – just ahead of the 12-month anniversary of the higher rates (3% surcharge) of Stamp Duty Land Tax coming into force on 1 April, 2016 – HMRC updated its brief online guidance - which oddly they called 'detailed guidance' - to include text on partnerships, trusts and inherited homes.

-But, amid some helpful parts in the document, there’s also a good dose of misleading information and even some mistakes.
+But amid some helpful parts in the document, there was also a good dose of misleading information and some mistakes.

-In short, the scores of homebuyers (and, in many cases, their solicitors) who are currently uncertain as to whether the 3% surcharge will apply, are unlikely to be any clearer.
+In short, the scores of homebuyers (and, in many cases, their solicitors) who were uncertain as to whether the 3% surcharge will apply, were unlikely to be any clearer.

-I have cited some of the most confusing points from the HMRC’s updated guidance and added an explanation, clarification or correction underneath.
+I have cited some of the most confusing points from the HMRC’s guidance of March 2017 and added an explanation, clarification or correction underneath.

 Need to know just the basics on the 3% Stamp Duty Land Tax surcharge?
 Head to Zoopla's Q&A